ta4j/ta4j-wiki/Live-trading.md

 # Live Trading

+> ⚠️ **Early days:** ta4j’s live-trading story is still evolving.
+The APIs below are intentionally bare bones and require custom glue (data ingestion, order routing, resilience) on your side.
+Treat this as a starting point rather than a fully featured framework.

 ta4j is not just for backtests—its abstractions map directly onto production trading bots.
 This page outlines how to bootstrap a live engine, keep your `BarSeries` synchronized with the exchange, and execute trades responsibly.

 ## Architecture overview